- We advise you to exercise normal safety precautions in Macau.

 The mosquito-borne disease Japanese encephalitis is found throughout many regions of North, South and South-East Asia and Papua New Guinea.
 A Japanese encephalitis vaccine is registered for use and is currently available in Australia.
 For further details contact your travel health doctor.

 Water-borne, food-borne and other infectious diseases (including tuberculosis, hepatitis and hand, foot and mouth disease) occur sporadically.
-We encourage you to consider having vaccinations before travelling.
 We recommend that you avoid raw and undercooked food.
 Drink only boiled or bottled water and avoid ice cubes.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help